-Clarity, action, and transformation represent my attitude and vision that are guiding me both in my private and in my professional life.
+Clarity, courage, and transformation represent my attitude and vision that are guiding me both in my private and in my professional life.

 Closing the gap from who I was to who I am

 Growing up as a "sandwich child" in a middle-class family in a small city near Tel-Aviv, my upbringing felt a bit like a struggle for my position in the family hierarchy.
 Yet, with time this feeling transformed into strong passion for personal growth, a desire to make a difference, and a deep sense of fascination with the human mind.

 But my path to become a psychotherapist was not straightforward.
 After graduating with a degree in Computer Engineering from the prestigious Technion - Israel Institute of Technology, I spent several years working in the Israeli high-tech industry.
 While I found the world of science and technology fascinating, I couldn't shake the feeling that there was more to life than a stable job and a nice salary.
 I finally allowed myself to follow my true passion and I embarked on a journey to become a psychotherapist.
 Over the course of more than a decade, I studied psychology at the Open University of Israel, Psychotherapy Science at the Sigmund Freud University in Vienna, and completed my training as a psychotherapist at the Austrian Association for Group Dynamics and Group Therapy.

 During these years, I had some of my most exciting experiences, challenges, and successes.
 Transforming my analytical "left brain" skills to relational, emotional and empathetical skills was not always easy but it was more than worth the efforts.
 I learned that these latter skills are what matter most to lead a happy and fulfilling life.
 Ever since I have been in a continuous process of learning not only about myself but also about the human psyche and the dynamics of relationships.